 According to the Reception Regulations,[11] the Principal Immigration Officer may order the detention of an applicant for the same grounds foreseen in the Reception Conditions Directive, namely:

-- In order to determine or verify his or her identity or nationality;
+- In order to determine or verify their identity or nationality;

 - In order to determine those elements on which the application is based which could not be obtained in the absence of detention, in particular when there is a risk of absconding on the part of the applicant;